 Context Apps

-Configuring context apps in Umbraco UI Builder, the backoffice UI builder for Umbraco.
+Configuring context apps in Umbraco UI Builder.

-Defining a context app
+Defining a Context App

 You can define a context app by calling one of the AddContextApp methods on a WithTreeConfigBuilder instance.